NYH32O99E1Lg/SmartCubeV1/Readme.md

 ## Assembly Instructions

-1. Push the ESP8266 or ESP32 microcontroller in the ledge on the bottom [the cube body](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/case/SmartCube_Body_3_button.stl) with the USB-C port facing the hole.
+1. Push the ESP8266 microcontroller in the ledge on the bottom [the cube body](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/case/SmartCube_Body_3_button.stl) it sould 'click in' with the USB-C port facing the hole.
 Body with 3 or 4 button slots is available in the `hardware/case/`

 2. **Buttons**: You can also glue in the buttons to the top slots at this step

 ![Step1](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/IMG_20241130_171635.jpg)

-3. **OLED Display**: Crew in or glue the SSD1306 to the [front part of the cube](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/case/SmartCube_Front.stl) solder the wires to the OLED
+3. **OLED Display**: Crew in or glue the SSD1306 to the [front part of the cube](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/case/SmartCube_Front.stl) solder the 4 wires to the OLED display, make sure you have some extra lenght, 4-5cm sould be more than enough

 ![Step2](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/IMG_20241130_171655.jpg)